Note: Updated to mid-2017 standards.

 - Disable Google history whenever possible: Search, Gtalk, Maps, Youtube, Chrome autofill and DNS prefetching...

 - Use DuckDuckGo: I switched to it around a year ago and I'm pretty happy.
 I keep a Google shorcut also for some searches, as for example at image search Google performs better regarding accuracy.

 - Fake email addresses for not important services: www.guerrillamail.com and the like are perfect for this job.

-- Clear your IM: I only use Whatsapp for personal messaging, and I don't do backups nor send the "read state".
-I also clear conversations on the phone from time to time.
+- Clear your Instant Messaging apps: Don't store backups and don't send the "read state".
+I also clear all conversations from time to time.

 - Delete 3rd party cookies, LocalStorage and browser Cache frequently: µBlock allows to delete them after X minutes.
 This is quite good for some dirty tracking cookies and techniques that might have slipt the filters.

 - Fully disable Flash: I have it disabled at Chrome, and have Firefox in private mode if I must see something that doesn't provides HTML5 fallback.
 Flash allows some persistant tracking techniques.

 - Delete all old email each 6 months: Previous local backup if you want.
 Use a desktop client to download a copy (Microsoft Outlook, Mozilla Thunderbird...) and delete all emails older than 6 monthss.